jshruwyd/Minecraft-Cloud-Shell/README.md

-# Minecraft Cloud Shell Tutorial & Info
+# Minecraft Cloud Shell

-In this project, we'll teach you host your very own Java/Bedrock Minecraft Server using `Google Cloud Shell`.
+In this project, we'll teach you host your very own Java/Bedrock Minecraft Server using `Cloud Shell Terminal`.
 This works under `Ubuntu/Debian` based Linux operation system.
 This project requires **NO CREDIT CARD** and the whole project is entirely **FREE**!
 You can make a server without costing you anything.

 [![Star History Chart](https://api.star-history.com/svg?repos=lordofwizard/mcserver&type=Date)](https://star-history.com/#lordofwizard/mcserver&Date)

 **The following features are added into this project are:**
-- Supports different type of Bedrock Servers
+- Supports different types of Bedrock Servers
 - Clean & Friendly Interface
 - Supports Additional type of Java Server *(eg. Sponge, Paper, Fabric etc)*
 - Added Server Management